This page is from APP, the official source of professional practice for policing.

 The gold commander ensures that a family liaison strategy is developed and implemented by the SIM.

-The key objectives of a family liaison strategy are to:
+The key aims of a family liaison strategy are:

 Antemortem sample collection